UofS-Pulse-Binfo/genotypes_loader/README.md

 **This loader supports 3 different file formats (described under file formats below) and will auto-detect which format you have provided.**

 Example Usage:
- - Load a genotype matrix file (sample.matrix.tsv) using the sample/germplasm information provided in samples.list.
+ - Load a VCF file (sample.vcf) using the sample/germplasm information provided in samples.list.
 With this example, you will be prompted to enter each of the options listed above.
-   - `drush load-genotypes sample_files/sample.matrix.tsv samples.list`
+   - `drush load-genotypes sample_files/sample.vcf samples.list`
  - Load a VCF file (sample.vcf) using the sample/germplasm information provided in samples.list but provide the command with all the options upfront to avoid prompting.
    - `drush load-genotypes sample_files/sample.vcf samples.list --organism="Lens culinaris" --variant-type="SNP" --marker-type="genetic_marker" --project-name="My SNP Discovery Project" --ndgeolocation="here"`